 TULSA, Okla. — According to a March 14 settlement conference report, parties have reached a settlement in an Oklahoma federal court lawsuit regarding alleged disparagement to a self-insurance products distributor during the promotion of a competitor’s products to school districts (The Sandner Group – Alternative Risk Solutions Inc. v.
 BancFirst Insurance Services Inc., et al., No. 18-0265, N.D.
 Okla.).

-NEW YORK — In a dispute over the alleged mismanagement and misuse of $320 million, a New York federal judge on Dec.
-7 dismissed in part a run-off insurer’s tort and quasi-contract claims against a reinsurer and its entities but allowed the insurer to amend its complaint to assert additional allegations for some of the claims (Senior Health Insurance Company of Pennsylvania v.
+NEW YORK — In a dispute over the alleged mismanagement and misuse of $320 million by a reinsurer and its entities, a New York federal judge on March 15 dismissed a run-off insurer’s claims for violation of the Racketeer Influenced and Corrupt Organizations (RICO) Act, fraud, constructive fraud and unjust enrichment (Senior Health Insurance Company of Pennsylvania v.
 Beechwood Re Ltd., et al., No. 18-6658, S.D.
 N.Y.).

 NEW YORK — On March 14, an insurer and a reinsurer notified a New York federal judge that an arbitration panel issued an interim final award in their $3.85 million reinsurance dispute involving underlying workers’ compensation losses (In re arbitration between National Union Fire Insurance Company of Pittsburgh, PA v.
 Federal Insurance Co., No. 16-8821, S.D.
 N.Y.).